 ← Back to Collection

-1931 Deutsche Orientbank Cairo bilingual bank letter with matching registered cover
+1931 Deutsche Orientbank Cairo correspondence set including bank letter, account statement, and registered cover

-1931 Deutsche Orientbank Cairo bilingual bank letter with matching registered cover
+1931 Deutsche Orientbank Cairo correspondence set including bank letter, account statement, and registered cover

 At a glance